Chocolate Thumbprint Cookies with Brown Sugar Frosting

 Or just decorate the frosting with holiday appropriate colored sprinkles.

 Thumbprint cookies are a fun to make.
 But they're even more fun to eat!
+Rich brown sugar frosting makes them extra delicious.

-Return from Thumbprint Cookies to Chocolate Cookie Recipe Page
+Return to Chocolate Cookie Recipe Page

 Return to Health Benefits of Dark Chocolate Home Page